Ford Mustang SVT Cobra: Paint and Interior Trim

-Deciphering the VIN codes

-In the table below, the engine code (in bold) is the only unique code that differentiates the SVT Cobra from other Mustangs for the 1993 model year.
-The SVT Cobra and Mustang GT hatchback shared the same code for the body style/model number.
-The Cobra R also shared the same codes for body style, model number, and engine.

 1993 SVT Cobra base prices

-1993 Cobra R
+Cobra R

 The 1993 Cobra R was the first of three special Cobra R models produced.
-The "R" designation stood for "Race" and the cars did not have a radio, speakers, wiring and antenna, air conditioner, foglights, sound deadener, rear seat, rear safety belts, rear carpeting, and roll-up cargo cover, among other items.
+The "R" designation stood for "Race" and as per the name, the cars did not have a radio, speakers, wiring and antenna, air conditioner, foglights, sound deadener, rear seat, rear safety belts, rear carpeting, and roll-up cargo cover, among other items.
 The car had power steering, but no other power assist options.
-It has roll-up windows, manual door locks, and manual-adjustable mirrors.
+It has roll-up windows, manual door locks, and manually-adjustable mirrors.
 The manually-adjustable Opal Gray cloth bucket seats from the Mustang LX were lighter than the GT/Cobra sport seats, and a piece of thin gray carpeting secured by Velcro covered the bare hatch and rear seat area.
 The deletions reduced weight by 450 pounds, but this was somewhat offset by the necessary addition of heavy-duty hardware needed for competition.

 To stiffen the chassis, a strut tower brace was installed to tie the cowl together, and a pair of V-braces (used on all 1983–1993 Mustang convertibles) attached in an X-pattern tied the subframes together.
 The Cobra R featured Eibach springs that were too stiff for the street, but designed for a racetrack.
 The Cobra R also had adjustable Koni shocks and struts.